sathvikkreddy/publicPulse/README.md

 # publicPulse
-This is a repo of project on AI enhanced customer feedback analysis by Sathvik, Rohit and Prakash.
+This is a repository of project on AI enhanced customer feedback analysis by Sathvik, Rohit and Prakash.